AndersDeath/diary2/README.md

 I finished a lot of tasks and proceded working on email. verification.
 I've done with forms and endpoints.
 Next time I should finish withbackrnd implementation.
 Honestly I am exited of my SFS project.
 Now it looks better that before.
 I uploaded everything on server and I can start working on business process very soon.
 At the same timh the day was quite hard for me.
 I am very tieered and even miss yoga class. i decided to do it tommorow.

+# 30 July 2022 - Saturday - Yerevan

+I am bored of Yerevan honestly. the heat has been trying to kill. i think I visited all palces in the city center and neighborhood.